Home > Academics > Departments > Performing Arts > Handbook > General Policies

 BACK TO TOP

-All classroom buildings on the Rockford College campus are smoke free; which includes Maddox Theatre and the Cheek Theatre.
+All classroom buildings on the Rockford University campus are smoke free; which includes Maddox Theatre and the Cheek Theatre.
 Smoking is prohibited throughout these buildings.

-Rockford College has adopted a Smoke Free policy.
-The smoking of tobacco products in all buildings, including residence halls, owned or operated by the College is prohibited.
+Rockford University has adopted a Smoke Free policy.
+The smoking of tobacco products in all buildings, including residence halls, owned or operated by the University is prohibited.
 Smoking is prohibited within the spectator areas at all sporting events and in all areas within Sam Greeley Field.
 Finally, smoking is prohibited at campus events and activities, unless there is a designated smoking area.

 Smoking is allowed in designated areas outside buildings.

 The proper disposal of all waste tobacco products is required at all times.